 Los Angeles Reconnections Career Academy, Workforce Innovation Fund Grant: Evaluation

-The City of Los Angeles’ Economic and Workforce Development Department and Workforce Development Board received a U.S. Department of Labor Workforce Innovation Fund grant to develop the Los Angeles Reconnections Career Academy (LARCA), a career pathways program that targeted out-of-school youth and provided them with secondary and post-secondary education; work readiness, supportive, and training services; and employment and placement services.
-SPR’s evaluation included an interim report, detailing the findings of the evaluation’s implementation study and a final report, detailing the findings of the evaluation’s random assignment impact and cost studies.
+The City of Los Angeles’ Economic and Workforce Development Department and Workforce Investment Board received a U.S. Department of Labor Workforce Innovation Fund grant to develop the Los Angeles Reconnections Career Academy (LARCA), a career pathways program that targeted out-of-school youth and provided them with secondary and post-secondary education; work readiness, supportive, and training services; and employment and placement services.
+SPR’s evaluation of LARCA used a random assignment design to analyze the impacts of the program, and also included an implementation study and a cost-effectiveness analysis

 Accelerated Training for Illinois Manufacturing, Workforce Innovation Fund Grant: Evaluation